-Our PE teacher, Mr McLellan, ensures all children receive two PE and Games lessons each week, equipping children with the requisite skills to be healthy and engender a healthy competitive spirit building a sense of team work and resilience.
+Our PE teacher, Ms Green, ensures all children receive two PE and Games lessons each week, equipping children with the requisite skills to be healthy and engender a healthy competitive spirit building a sense of team work and resilience.
 Along with our PE teacher, our Play Leaders support pupils at lunchtime through utilising a range of playground games and zoned areas to keep children active.

 Healthy Schools Week